Note to applicants

 - Application Period: February 1 – June 1 (extended)

 - Boot Camp: July 13-17, 2020: Virtual program from 9 a.m – 5 p.m.
 Mornings will consist of course content, guest speakers, and interactive activities.
 Afternoons will consist of independent work and group exercises.

 - Story Development: July 18, 2020 to on or before August 31, 2020 Working with a professional Communications Mentor, each writer will produce a carefully researched, clear and compelling biomedical science story for a general audience.
 Interaction is online; preferred means of communicating (email, skype, telephone, etc.) will be agreed upon by writer/mentor.

 - Story Editing and Publishing: September – June 2020 Editing and publishing will happen during the 2020-2021 academic year.
 Each student writer will be required to attend one meeting with the editorial team via web/call and provide edits as requested before the story is published.

-Notification of acceptance will be emailed to the student applicant on or before April 1st.
 Candidates are accepted on a rolling admission basis.
 Applications will be closed when all slots are filled.